blnaxblachbl/itkitchen-react-native-ui-lib/README.md

 itkitchen-react-native-ui-lib is a framework that contains a set of UI components and functions.

 ## Setup
-To install it open your project in command line and run:
+To install open your project in command line and run:
 ```
 npm install itkitchen-react-native-ui-lib
 ```